wordswords/dotfiles/README.md

 prior knowledge of how the Code editor does things.
 This URL is the documentation for the Code editor: https://docs.microsoft.com/en-us/visualstudio/ide/navigating-code?view=vs-2022

+This is an excellent introduction to Coc.vim's objectives: https://samroeca.com/coc-plugin.html

 1. `:CocDiagnostics` to show the errors in the current language server.
 2. `<LEFT>` for the prev diagnostic error, this should be on any programming language server.